raufalili/ChuckNorris-Joke-App/README.md

 ![image](https://user-images.githubusercontent.com/46323809/119926399-32ff7200-bf2c-11eb-9a6a-d71e41d2dcc1.png)

+Built with:
+-Java
+-Spring Boot
+-Maven

 This is a repo for Spring Boot Jokes App.

 It generates random jokes automatically.